Mulberry Charlotte Russe

 Whichever potato variety you choose, always, always buy certified, virus free potatoes.
 Be wary of planting potatoes which are sold in supermarkets and food shops.
 You will in effect be planting potatoes which are not certified virus / disease free and you stand a chance spreading disease into your garden and this will stay there for several years.
 We advise that you only use certified seed potatoes.

 Potato varieties which are known to be resistant to specific pests and disease are listed below.
-Note that no potato variety is 100% resistant to any pest or disease but the ones listed below increase your chances significantly.
+Note that no potato variety is 100% resistant to any pest or disease but the ones listed below increase your chances of succes significantly.

 SLUG RESISTANT POTATO VARIETIES